 As for the maple nut butter syrup, it’s amazing.
 I can eat it all by itself!
 It will add a fair amount of protein to your meal as well.
 The syrup serves 2 and provides about 7 – 8 grams of protein per serving.
 Not too bad at all for this ultra-decadent topping!
 This would also be fabulous on non-dairy ice cream or chocolate cake.
 Definitely need to try it out!

-If you happen to have leftovers, they store well and can be reheated when ready to serve.
+If you happen to have leftovers, they store well in the refrigerator or freezer, and can be reheated when ready to serve.
 And, If you don’t have a waffle maker handy, you can use this recipe to make pancakes.
 Awesome, right! :)Print

 Deliciousness in every bite!
 Minimal ingredients and gluten free…